rki-mf1/2023-Workshop-Madagascar-IGS/day03-wednesday/functionalannotation.md

 # 2023 Workshop IGS Genome reconstruction - Day 03

-To create meaningful insights into our NGS data, we will today use [abricate](https://github.com/tseemann/abricate)
+To create meaningful insights into our NGS data, we will today characterize our assemblies.
+We will use [abricate](https://github.com/tseemann/abricate to find AMR-genes.

 ## Lecture